 Click here for a sampling of banned books for preschool and elementary school students as well as upper elementary and middle schoolers.

 The books in this article have all been included on banned book lists in the past few years.
-PEN America has reported more than 10,000 book bans in public schools in the 2023-23 school year alone, 44% of which featured people of color.
+PEN America reported more than 10,000 book bans in public schools in the 2023-23 school year alone, 44% of which featured people of color.

 Interested in books for children, young adults, parents, or educators with Black protagonists and Black authors?
 Check out the Books for Black Kids book directory!
 Over 2,400 listings and counting!